Our plans for Land South of Hill Dyke Road

 Welcome to the consultation website for Taylor Wimpey’s proposals for the site: ‘Land South of Hill Dyke Road, Wheathampstead.

-Taylor Wimpey are seeking community feedback on their proposals for approximately 95 high-quality new and sustainable homes on this site – providing more affordable housing for Wheathampstead and the wider St Albans area, creating new public open spaces and making improvements to existing local transport routes for the community.
+Taylor Wimpey has submitted proposals for 97 high-quality new and sustainable homes on this site – providing more affordable housing for Wheathampstead and the wider St Albans area, creating new public open spaces and making improvements to existing local services and transport routes for the community (precise details to be agreed with St Albans Council).

-Taylor Wimpey welcomes the community to attend an in-person public exhibition.
-You will be able to view the current proposals, provide your feedback and speak to members of the project team who will be able to provide the background and current information about the project.
+Taylor Wimpey welcomes the community to attend an in-person information event.
+You will be able to view the submitted proposals and speak to members of the project team who will be able to provide the background and information about the project.
+The event will be:

 If you have any questions about the proposals, please either call us on 0800 148 8911 or email us at info@hilldykeroad.co.uk.
 Alternatively, please write to us using the following address, FREEPOST Meeting Place Consultation.

-The site is allocated for new homes in the emerging St Albans City and District Council’s Local Plan, which the Council has submitted to the Government for examination.
+The site is allocated for new homes in the emerging St Albans City and District Council’s Local Plan.
 In this new emerging Local Plan, which will seek to ensure that the District’s growth needs are sustainably managed, the site is allocation M2 – Hill Dyke Road, Wheathampstead.

 - A mix of homes ranging from 1 bed to 5 bed to meet a diverse range of local housing need.